-Loud snoring, insomnia and tiredness during the day, even after a full night’s sleep, may be signs of sleep apnea.
-Sleep specialists Joshua Rotenberg, MD, and Sarat Susarla, MD and Joseph L. Edmonds, M.D., FACS, FAAP, diagnose and treat sleep apnea in children and adults at two Houston Specialty Clinic locations in Houston and in Sugar Land, Texas.
+Loud snoring, insomnia, and tiredness during the day, even after a full night’s sleep, may be signs of sleep apnea.
+Sleep specialists Joshua Rotenberg, MD, and Sarat Susarla, MD diagnose and treat sleep apnea in children and adults at two Houston Specialty Clinic locations in Houston and in Sugar Land, Texas.
 Call today for patient-centered care of sleep apnea.

 Sleep apnea is a common and potentially serious sleep disorder that happens when your breathing repeatedly stops and starts.
 Oxygen levels can drop.
 Sleep is disrupted.